Can you train to get a photographic memory?

 Use a memory palace when you have to store large quantities of information.
 It is a very powerful and fun way to store and recall your information.

 What if your mind map isn’t perfect?

 Most mind maps are not perfect.
 Most memories are not perfect.
 Create a daily schedule or daily reminder to train your memory.

-The less than perfect map can still help you memorizing your information.
+The less-than-perfect map can still help you memorize your information.
 It is all about memorable content.
-The map itself isn't the most important.
+The map itself isn’t the most important.